aitho-corso-DMI-agenti-ai/machine-learning-fundamentals/README.md

 # Data
-You cna download the data in Kaggle looking for [Insurance claims dataset](https://www.kaggle.com/buntyshah/insurance-fraud-claims-detection/data?select=insurance_claims.csv).
+You can download the data in Kaggle looking for [Insurance claims dataset](https://www.kaggle.com/buntyshah/insurance-fraud-claims-detection/data?select=insurance_claims.csv).